-In addition to that, Nordson’s focus on emerging markets has helped it grow and will continue to do so in the future.
+In addition, Nordson’s focus on emerging markets has been a significant growth driver and will continue to contribute to growth in the future.
 The company’s emerging markets have produced low double-digit revenue growth on average in the past ten years, outpacing Nordson’s core markets of the U.S. and Europe.
 The growing middle classes of these emerging markets should allow Nordson to continue to see impressive rates of organic revenue growth as well as opening up the opportunity for continued, targeted acquisitions in those markets.

 Nordson, through its decades of strong growth, also has a large installed customer base.
 That is tremendously valuable when it comes to upgrade and replacement cycles as its customers offer Nordson recurring revenue on a regular basis and even more when it is time to upgrade.
 This virtuous cycle is how Nordson makes its living and it is very good at it; this should not be overlooked as an avenue for steady, continuous growth moving forward and as Nordson grows, so does its installed customer base.

 Finally, Nordson has been in the process of improving its efficiency through what it calls the Nordson Business System.
 This is essentially a set of tools and best practices Nordson has collected over the years that is rooted in Lean Six Sigma principles and is applied throughout the company in all business units.
 Nordson closely monitors and measures results against benchmarks and this focus on efficiency is a growth driver via margins.